Best Overall Women's Fleece Jacket

 Sometimes comfort is sacrificed for performance.
 The Arc'teryx Fortrez Hoody

 is not particularly cozy, but it is a technical beast and we love it anyway.
-Our Editors' Choice winner, The North Face Radium Hi-Loft
+The Patagonia R1 Hoody

 has a soft feel on the inside, and the 3/4 length zipper made it the most comfortable model to wear under a pack or climbing harness.
 The zipper ends at the navel and doesn't sit under a waistbelt, eliminating any bunching or pressure points in that area.
 The silky material on the Patagonia Re-Tool Snap-T Pullover